ctwiebe23/PROTO/doc/techdoc/techdoc.md

 ### BUTTONS

-`button`s can be made on ports one and two (the built in buttons) and ports nine through 13 (the GROVE ports).
+`button`s can be made on ports eight and nine (the built in buttons) and ports one through five (the GROVE ports).

 ```python
 b = make.button(port)